 Keep your relationship on a practical level, if you find yourself otherwise involved with distressingly argumentative situations, or those that are overly filled with tension.
 Narcissistic people respond well to practical goals achieved, be they yours or their own.
 Define the goals you wish to pursue, and give clear guidelines for those you wish them to assist you with – for instance, by a certain date or time.

 Keep your contact distant if it is not reciprocated and causes you distress.
-A narcisistic person will not understand your own emotional needs; trying to make them acknowledged will often merely lead to more frustrations.
+A narcissistic person will not understand your own emotional needs; trying to make them acknowledged will often merely lead to more frustrations.
 Admit that your needs will be met differently, by different individuals and according to each abilities and sensibilities.
-This is not a narcisistic personality strong point, so you may have to others if you require strong emotional support.
+This is not a narcissistic personality strong point, so you may have to include others if you require strong emotional support.